Green marketing: Ecolabels

 An individual's belief that an environmental claim lacks honesty can have a negative effect on attitude toward a brand.
 If, on the other side, the consumer grants credibility to the claim, the individual will behave more respectfully toward the environment.
 The problem in extending that credibility to a brand is that consumers interested in ecological products generally are skeptical of commercial advertisements.
 This skepticism is due to various factors such as lack of language, the absence of scientific knowledge necessary to interpret advertising meaning, and, in particular, the falsehoods and exaggeration of some advertising techniques.
 To resolve this problem, independent organizations may choose to guarantee messages on the environmental benefits of brands with environmental labeling systems sponsored by independent organizations.
 This practice tries to diminish perceived biases in environmental information by promoting standardization of the information with the aim of improving confidence in the evaluation of environmental benefits of products—all of which should positively affect the purchase intention.

 Life-cycle assessment

 During the late 1980s, new instruments such as life-cycle assessment (LCA) were invented which allowed ecological considerations to be introduced into marketing decisions.

 The life cycle assessment model seeks to identify the main types of environmental impact throughout the life cycle of a product.
 LCA was developed according to ISO 14040.
 The main goal of the LCA is to define the energy and environmental profile of the finished products.
-The reasons to use LCA arose from the need to have a precise process accounting and to highlight potential improvements that could be used in order to increase the environmental, energy and economic efficiency and overall effectiveness of the processes.
+The reasons to use LCA arose from the need to have a precise process accounting and to highlight potential improvements that could be used to increase the environmental, energy and economic efficiency and overall effectiveness of the processes.
 In addition, the purpose was to quantify the environmental advantages deriving from the use of recycled raw material.